tokizuoh/statice/README.md

 ![](./docs/login.png)

 ### 3. Enter ID and password
-If you submit the correct ID and path, a SessionID will be generated and redirected to `/home`.
+If you submit the correct ID and password, a SessionID will be generated and redirected to `/home`.
+SessionID is stored in a cookie.

 - ID: `test-id`
 - password: `test-password`

-Even if you transition to `/login` after login, if sessionID is present in the cookie, you will be redirected to `/home.`
+Even if you transition to `/login` after login, if SessionID is present in the cookie, you will be redirected to `/home.`